 Review the Enrollment Handbook

 You’ll find important information about housing, advising and course registration, and campus life in your enrollment handbook, which is mailed at the time of admission.
-For students enrolling in May or August, you'll find it in the 2017 Enrollment Handbook.
+For students beginning in January, you’ll find this information in the 2021 Spring Enrollment Handbook.
+For students beginning Meredith in May or August, you’ll find this information in the 2021-22 Fall Enrollment Handbook.
 Your timely submission of the required documents will ensure a smooth transition to Meredith.

 Complete your Academic Records